qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Percentage `margin-top` `margin-bottom` `padding-top` `padding-bottom` use parent width as base value, not height.
   - Margin collapse happens vertically but not horizontally.
   - Some of the above behave differently when layout axis flips (e.g. `writing-mode: vertical-rl`).
 [See also](https://drafts.csswg.org/css-writing-modes-4/#abstract-box)
-- Block formatting context (BFC):
-  - `display: flow-root` creates a BFC.
-    (There are other ways to create BFC, like `overflow: hidden`, `overflow: auto`, `overflow: scroll`, `display:table`, but with side effects)
 - Margin collapse.
-Two vertically touching siblings can overlap margin.
-Child margin can "leak" outside of parent.
-Margin collapse can be avoided by BFC.
+  - Two vertically touching siblings can overlap vertial margin.
+Child vertical margin can "leak" outside of parent.
   - Margin collapse doesn't happen when `border` or `padding` spcified.
 Don't try to debug margin collapse by coloring border.
 Debug it using browser's devtools.
+  - Margin collapse can be fixed by block formatting context (BFC). `display: flow-root` creates a BFC.
+(There are other ways to create BFC, like `overflow: hidden`, `overflow: auto`, `overflow: scroll`, `display:table`, but with side effects)
-  - If a parent only contains floating children, the parent's height will collapse to 0.
+- If a parent only contains floating children, the parent's height will collapse to 0, and the floating children will leak.
 Can be fixed by BFC.
+- If the parent's `display` is `flex` or `grid`, then the child's `float` has no effect
 - [Stacking context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_positioned_layout/Stacking_context).

   In these cases, it will start a new stacking context: